-There are two principal difficulties in considering such a policy combining structural divestitures with investment incentives.
-The first is political viability, given the furious and powerful opposition that could be expected from the ILECs and CATV companies in the face of such a significant threat to their monopoly power.
+that could be expected from the ILECs and cable companies in the face of such a significant threat to their monopoly power.
 The second problem is that the relevant U.S. policy, legal, and regulatory systems are still poorly equipped to deal with high technology industries.
-The antitrust division of the Justice Department contains over three hundred attorneys and about fifty economists, but not a single technologist.
-The commissioners of the FCC and FTC are generally as poorly trained in modern information technology as their ILEC and CATV counterparts.
+The antitrust division of the Justice Department employs more than three hundred attorneys and about fifty economists, but not a single technologist.
+The commissioners of the Federal Communications Commission and Federal Trade Commission (FTC) are generally as poorly trained in modern information technology as their ILEC and CATV counterparts.
 Major high technology antitrust cases are tried before judges lacking in technical expertise, and such cases frequently require five years or more to be resolved.
 Regulators, Congress, and expert witnesses are highly subject to financial and political manipulation from the affected industries.

-Hence, there is a major requirement to improve the efficiency, technical expertise, and independence of telecommunications regulation, antitrust proceedings, and expert advice.
-Whether by statute or by simple Presidential decision, it is imperative that the Justice Department, FCC, FTC, and Federal courts possess substantial and unbiased high technology expertise.
-Creation of a special Federal court to handle high technology antitrust cases might also be warranted.
-And finally, far stronger conflict of interest and disclosure requirements should be enforced upon academic policy analysts, as well as both current and former government officials.
-These measures may seem politically impractical, but even incomplete progress in enacting this policy agenda could yield major improvements in U.S. economic performance, security, and general welfare.
+Hence, there is a major need to improve the efficiency, technical expertise, and independence of telecommunications regulation, antitrust proceedings, and expert advice.
+Whether by statute or by simple presidential decision, it is imperative that the Justice Department, FCC, FTC, and U.S. federal courts possess substantial and unbiased high technology expertise.
+Creation of a special federal court to handle high technology antitrust cases might also be warranted.
+And finally, far stronger conflict of interest and disclosure requirements should be required of academic policy analysts, as well as both current and former government officials.
+These measures may seem politically impractical, but even incomplete progress in enacting this policy agenda could yield major improvements in U.S. economic performance, B security, and general welfare.